spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/06-deploy-cluster.md

 </InfoBox>
 <br />

-Issue the following command to trigger the Packer build process to create a VM template in the VMWare vCenter.
+Issue the following command to trigger the Packer build process to create a VM template in the VMware vCenter.
 It will also upload and keep a copy of **palette-edge-installer.iso** in the **packer_cache/** directory in the specified datastore.

 <br />